digiltd/oh-rtd-test/Insteon-PLM-Binding.md

     Dimmer A "dimmer 1" {insteonplm="aa.bb.cc:F00.00.01#dimmer,related=dd.ee.ff"}
     Dimmer B "dimmer 2" {insteonplm="dd.ee.ff:F00.00.01#dimmer,related=aa.bb.cc"}

+More than one device can be polled by separating them with "+" sign, e.g. "related=aa.bb.cc+xx.yy.zz" would poll both of these devices.

 The iMeter Solo reports both wattage and kilowatt hours, and is updated during the normal polling process of the devices.
 You can also manually update the current values from the device and reset the device.
 See the example below:

     Number iMeterWatts   "iMeter [%d watts]"  {insteonplm="xx.xx.xx:F00.00.17#meter,field=watts"}